sourcehut-mirrors/chawan/doc/build.md

 ## Phony targets

 * `all`: build all required executables

 * `clean`: remove OBJDIR (i.e. object files, but not the built executables)

 * `distclean`: remove OBJDIR and OUTDIR (i.e. both object files and executables)

 * `manpage`: rebuild man pages; note that this is not part of `all`.
   Manual pages are included in the repository, so this only needs to be called when you modify the documentation.

+  **To packagers**: DO NOT use this in your packages.
+Our man pages depend on a bugfix that is only present in pandoc's development version, so a packaged version is guaranteed to make a mess of it.

 * `unicode_gen`: rebuild the EastAsianWidth mapping from the source.
   Like `manpage`, this is intended for development only.

+* `map`: rebuild all charset maps.
+See the previous point.

 * `install`: install the `cha` binary, and if man pages were generated, those as well

 * `uninstall`: remove the `cha` binary and Chawan man pages

 * `test`: run tests.
 For now, these have no additional dependencies, but this may change in the future.
 Additionally, no guarantees are made about their reliability - I *think* they always work, but there have been